 - If you are installing a capture card, open the computer and install it into any available PCIe slot

-After the Initial setup, before connecting any zero clients, the following steps are recommended.
+After the Initial setup, before connecting any zero client receivers, the following steps are recommended.

 - Ensure you are able to log into the Linux Desktop session from the default Welcome Screen, then log out again